mljaddy/CarbonFootprinting-Gh/ROADMAP.md

 In creating the online database there are two key questions that need to be answered;

-1. What data are we expecting to be supplied?
+> What data are we expecting to be supplied?

-2. What format should the data be available in and how should that data be supplied?
+> What format should the data be available in and how should that data be supplied?

 ### Calculating Method for CarbonFoot Printing

+There are a number of ways of calculating Carbon Footprinting.
+For this project it is important to decide;
-What methods or what is the best method should be used to compute the carbon foot print
+>What methods or what is the best method should be used to compute the carbon foot print

-How should the results of these be displayed for easy usage
+>How should the results of these be displayed for easy usage

 ### Creating the Online Community

-What is the best way to engage the key stakeholders to ensure
+What is the best way to engage the key stakeholders to ensure;
-1. Data is supplied to the site
+> Data is supplied to the site
-2. Data is used on the site
+> Data is used on the site